freedomofpress/securedrop/README.md

 In addition to these dedicated computers, the journalist will also use his or her normal workstation computer:

 * `Journalist Workstation`: The every-day laptop that the journalist uses for his or her work.
 The journalist will use this computer to connect to the `Application Server` to download encrypted documents that he or she will transfer to the `Secure Viewing Station`.
-The `Journalist Workstation` is also used to respond to sources.
+The `Journalist Workstation` is also used to respond to sources via the *Document Interface*.

 Depending on the news organizations's threat model, it is recommended that journalists always use the [Tails operating system](https://tails.boum.org/) on their `Journalist Workstation` when connecting to the `Application Server`.
 Alternatively, this can also be its own dedicated computer.